Abella-Jezreel/test-Mocha-Chai-Sinon/README.md

-# Mocha, Chai, and Sinon Testing Setup
+# Mocha, Chai, and Sinon for Testing
 This repository is configured to use **Mocha**, **Chai**, and **Sinon** for unit and integration testing.
 These tools allow for writing effective and maintainable tests that ensure the quality and reliability of your code.

 ## Why Use Mocha, Chai, and Sinon?